Lost Traffic Ticket in NevadaPage OverviewSUMMARY: How to Find Lost Nevada Traffic Ticket Information

-If you cannot find your NV traffic ticket, you need to act fast.
-Failing to respond to your citation within a designated period of time could lead to a bench warrant for your arrest.
-So you'll need to determine municipality or county in which you were ticketed.
+If you cannot find your Nevada traffic ticket, you need to act fast.
+Failing to respond to your traffic citation within a designated period of time could lead to a bench warrant for your arrest.
+So you'll need to determine municipality or county in which you received your NV ticket.

-Once you pinpoint the location, call either the municipality's or the the county's court.
+Once you pinpoint the location of your traffic violation, call either the municipality's or the the county's court.
 Provide your name, citation number (in the unlikely case you actually have it), and possibly your Nevada driver's license number.

-Some NV courts may have websites with lost ticket information.
+Some Nevada courts may have websites with lost ticket information.
 Search under "civil" or "traffic" court.

-Once you track down your lost ticket, determine how you will proceed in resolving the matter.
-Ignoring the ticket isn't a path that will serve you well in the long run.
+Once you track down information about your lost Nevada traffic ticket, determine how you will proceed in resolving the matter.
+Ignoring a traffic ticket isn't a path that will serve you well in the long run.

 In Nevada, you have three ways to plead:

-The first two options require paying the fine posted on your citation.
-Pleading not guilty, however, calls for presenting your defense before the presiding court.
-If you opt for challenging your ticket, you have the option to represent yourself or hire a traffic ticket lawyer.
+The first two options require paying the ticket fine posted on your traffic citation.
+Pleading "not guilty," however, calls for presenting your defense before the presiding court.
+If you opt for challenging your traffic ticket, you have the option to represent yourself or hire a traffic ticket lawyer in Nevada.

 (Plead Guilty or No Contest)